 Namibia issues malaria outbreak alert in northern regions after surge in cases

-Windhoek, Dec 24 (IANS) Namibia's Ministry of Health and Social Services (MoHSS) has raised an alert following a sharp rise in malaria cases in the country's northern regions with 2,210 cases reported as of December 15.
+Windhoek, Dec 25 (IANS) Namibia's Ministry of Health and Social Services (MoHSS) has raised an alert following a sharp rise in malaria cases in the country's northern regions.

 "At least 16 malaria-endemic districts have surpassed the epidemic threshold and are experiencing outbreaks," he said.